10 Fun Facts About Marshmallow Peeps

 Easter is almost here, and that means Peeps, those little marshmallow chicks and bunnies, will be adorning Easter baskets everywhere.
 Here are some fun facts about these popular Easter treats.

-Easter is almost here and that means Peeps®—those little marshmallow chicks (or bunnies) coated in brightly colored sugar—will be adorning Easter baskets everywhere, as they have been doing for over 60 years.
-Here are some fun facts about Peeps, one of the most popular Easter treats in the United States.
+Easter is nearly here, and that means Peeps®, the little marshmallow chicks (and bunnies) coated in brightly colored sugar, are heading for Easter baskets all over the country, as they have been for more than sixty years.
+Here are ten fun facts about America’s most enduring non-chocolate Easter candy.

 10 Fun Facts About Marshmallow Peeps